gabuvns/gabuvns/README.md

   - 💻 &nbsp; Currently working with Java for back-end

-  - 🌐 &nbsp; And with Angular | React for front-end
+  - 🌐 &nbsp; Angular | React for front-end

   - 🎨 &nbsp;  Photoshop | Figma